RuneRoven/benthosADS/README.md

 #### Output

-Similar to the OPC UA input, this outputs for each address a single message with the payload being the value that was read.
+This outputs for each address a single message with the payload being the value that was read.
 To distinguish messages, you can use meta("symbol_name") in a following benthos bloblang processor.

 ## Testing

-We execute automated tests and verify that benthos-ads works:
+Tested and verified:
 #### cx1020, Twincat 2
 - Read batches, Add notifications, different cycle times and max delay.
 - Different datatypes, INT, INT16, UINT, DINT, BOOL, STRUCT, and more